FHOOEAIST/geofiles/README.md

   - Translation
   - Rotation
 - Arbitrary meta information:
-  - Global per file (such as translation or rotation units)
+  - Global per file such as:
+    - Translation unit: any unit can be used.
+The present project only supports transformations with metres (m)
+    - Rotation unit: any unit can be used.
+The present project only supports transformations with degrees (deg)
   - Local per object (such as type information)